Neighborhood Medic Program

 Kirby Ambulance Service offers CPR classes to the public throughout the year.
 On a regular basis, they provide CPR instruction to Health class students at Monticello High School and Bement High School.
 They also handle the CPR instruction classes for the Daycare Association.
 If you would like the Ambulance Service to hold a CPR class for your group or organization, please contact Crystal at (217) 762-1801 to make arrangements.

 The Illinois Emergency Management Agency (IEMA) has developed the following website - www.ready.Illinois.gov - as a one-stop-shop for emergency preparedness information.
 Find out how to plan, prepare and recover from all types of emergencies or disasters, including caring for children, animals and pets, preparing an emergency kit, developing a family plan, and much, much more.
 Also available through IEMA is a new mobile version of the emergency preparedness website – m.ready.illinois.gov – which enables you to immediately access information while on the go.

-The Kirby Auxiliary provides up to 12 individual $1,000 Thomas Dixon Memorial Scholarships each year to Piatt County students pursuing a higher education in a medical field.
+Each Year the Kirby Auxiliary provides up to 12 individual Thomas Dixon Memorial Scholarships of at least $1,000 per scholarship to Piatt County students pursuing a higher education in a medical field.
 The program first began in 1974 and has afforded hundreds of young people an opportunity to follow their dreams.

 Application deadline for this year's scholarlships was April 15, 2015.
 If you have questions, please call Connie Brown at (217) 369-3245 for more information.

 The 2016 scholarship application will be available online beginning February 1, 2016.